pzheng2/Capstone-Twitter/README.md

 ### Phase 3: Review (1 day)

-Reviews have user id, rating, body, and restaurant id.
-Reviews belong to restaurants and users.
-JSON API should be able to create reviews, return all of the reviews for a given restaurant or user.
-The review components should belong to a review Index, which will be nested under the restaurant component.
-A restaurant will have a rating based off of the average of all its user reviews.
-There should be the ability to generate a review (only if logged in as a user), edit the review, and view other user's reviews.
+- Create review form
+- Reviews should be shown on the restaurant item page
+- User should be able to navigate to new review page for a restaurant
+- User should be able to create and destroy a review
+- Reviews should have the option of containing a picture
+- Review rating should be from 1-10

 [Details][phase-three]